Rail transportation safety investigation R19C0002

 TSB deploys an investigator to the site of a train derailment in Calgary, Alberta

 The Transportation Safety Board of Canada (TSB) is deploying an investigator to the site of a Canadian Pacific train derailment at Alyth Yard in Calgary, Alberta.
 The TSB will gather information and assess the occurrence.

 Map showing the location of the occurrence

-James Carmichael has been with the Transportation Board of Canada (TSB) in the Railway/Pipeline Investigations Branch since 2008.
+James Carmichael has been with the Transportation Safety Board of Canada (TSB) in the Railway/Pipeline Investigations Branch since 2008.
 During his time at the TSB he has been a key investigator in a number of investigations in Western Canada.

 Before joining the TSB, Mr. Carmichael held various mechanical positions with four separate railroads.
 At British Columbia Railway (BCR) from 1980 to 2004, Mr. Carmichael gained considerable experience in the mechanical field; he worked as a carman and progressed into a management role as general supervisor in the Car Department.
 Over the next 4 years Mr. Carmichael worked for CN Rail and CP Rail as a mechanical supervisor.
 He was also regional manager for Mechanical with OmniTRAX's Carlton Trail, Hudson Bay, and Okanagan Valley Railroads.
 He holds certifications as a hazardous materials technician and tank car specialist and was a member of BCR’s Emergency Response Team.
-Mr. Carmichael lives in Calgary, Alberta.
+Mr. Carmichael lives in Vernon, British Columbia.